MrMaverick79/project0/README.md

 ### TODO

- - AI (~~simple: random~~, intermediate, random 50%, impossible 50%, impossible: minmax)
+ - AI (~~simple: random~~, ~intermediate, random 50%, impossible 50%~, ~impossible: minmax~)
  - ~~Restart button~~
  - media queries
- - grid size selector (i.e. more than 3 x 3 )
- - move script tags to the bottome as does not run 50% of the time.
+ - move script tags to the bottom as does not run 50% of the time.
- - Turn display is not toggling
+ - ~Turn display is not toggling~
  - DRY
- - Remove console.logs
+ - ~Remove console.logs~
+ - Add 'menu' which shows win / loss / draw + allows you to select Easy / Medium / Impossible
+ - Player wins is being replaced with showturn()

  ### Log

  Day 1:

  - Created game logic for 3 x 3 game in JS.
  - Styled page and linked game logic to html using JQuery.